Welcome to the Privacy Guide for Librarians

 Our understanding of the term privacy includes online, digital, information, mobile and data privacy.

-I hope you will enjoy learning more on this important topic.
+We hope you will enjoy learning about this important topic.

 Please feel free to email us for feedback and or suggestions.